Jasminum grandiflorum: Description

 It is a scrambling deciduous shrub growing to 2–4 m tall.
 The leaves are opposite, 5–12 cm long, pinnate with 5–11 leaflets.
 The flowers are produced in open cymes, the individual flowers are white having corolla with a basal tube 13–25 mm long and five lobes 13–22 mm long.
 In Pakistan, it grows wild in the Salt Range and Rawalpindi District at 500–1500 m altitude.

 Etymology

 'Jasminum' is a Latinized form of the Persian word 'yasmin' for sweetly scented plants.
 'Grandiflorum' is a Latin term meaning large, showy flowers.

 Morphology

 J. grandiflorum grow in shrubs that are semi-spreading.
 These plants have green, woody, pubescent stems that are either angular or grooved shape.
 The green colored leaves are ovate-acute or acuminate shaped and are either pinnatipartite or pinnately compound.
 The surface of the leaves are glabrous, have no hairs, with a wavy leaf margin and contain no stipules.
 These leaves are about 0.35 mm thick that are arranged in whorls of three and also include short petioles.
 The sepals of the flowers are green with white, glabrous flowers in a linear arrangement.
-There are two stamen, each with a yellow colored anther, in the center of the corolla tube per flower.
+There are two stamens, each with a yellow colored anther, in the center of the corolla tube per flower.
 These flowers contain no fruit.